liuyxpp/XDSY118019/slides/week6_mathematica.md

 backgroundColor: #191a2e
 color: skyblue
 -->
-# Symbolic Computing in Mathematica
+# Symbolic Computation in Mathematica

 An introduction to Mathematica by [Dr. Yi-Xin Liu](http://www.yxliu.group) at Fudan University (lyx@fudan.edu.cn).